Userkive/Userkive/Ecommerce_Consumer_Behavior_2025/README.md

 📁 **Files Included:** Excel Dashboard,Project Summary

 ## 📌 Project Overview
-This project analyzes a fictional ecommerce dataset to extract business insights from customer behavior patterns.
+This project analyzes an ecommerce dataset to extract business insights from customer behavior patterns.
 The goal is to identify churn risks, satisfaction levels, and purchasing trends to guide ecommerce strategy.

-## 📈 Key Business Questions
-- Which customer segments are at risk of churn?
-- What drives satisfaction and loyalty?
-- How do return rates and discounts influence purchasing?
-- What are the top categories with high churn risk?

 ## 🔍 Analytical Phases
 - **Phase 1:** Data Cleaning & Preparation